PsiQ/qref/README.md

 ![program example](example_routine.svg)

-It can be succinctly written in HQAR format as:
+It can be succinctly written in QART format as:

 ```yaml